Domogo/pinkpong/README.md

 # Pinkpong

-A simple animation in P5.js - Demo at https://domogo.github.io/pinkpong/
+A simple interactive experience in P5.js - Demo at https://domogo.github.io/pinkpong/